 Our facilities provide all that is required and more to give our children every opportunity for a fulfilling start to their education.
 Spacious classrooms have play areas, generous wet areas and expansive outdoor areas in the Early Years.
 We ensure that the transition to Key Stage One (Years 1 and 2) is a smooth one; our philosophy of education remains the same as children begin more formal learning but still have space and time to play.

 Our child-friendly library has usurped the old housemaster’s drawing room and the beautiful bay windows flood the room with light.
-Children snuggle into bean bag chairs and become engrossed in books.
-All children in the School take a book or two home each week to enjoy.
+Children in the School take several books home each week to enjoy.

 Our extensive outdoor space for Nursery and Reception means that learning is extended to the outdoor classroom.
 Areas provide scope for physical and mental challenge as well as places to develop social skills and conversation.

 Parents would expect us to have exceptional IT facilities and we do.
 In addition to computers and Smart Boards in every classroom we also have a dedicated IT suite.
 Children create their own videos, take their own photographs, record themselves speaking using iPads and use programmable toys.

 Everyone at school is provided with a freshly cooked lunch and there is always a vegetarian option and salad.
 We also cater for different dietary requirements.